SatyaTechQa/MobileTesting-TheScoreApp/README.md

 # Adding tests in testng.xml

-Currently one test is added to verify Leagues with working test data.
-Repeated the same test to twice to parameterized approach.
+Currently one test is added to verify Leagues/SubTab with working test data.
 However, user can add mutliple tests(as class names/package names) with different sets of test data to execute the tests.

 # Parameterized approach